mahendrapaipuri/ceems/website/docs/deployments/guide.md

 # Guide

-This section presents a guide to the operators to deploy CEEMS stack.
-There are two principal components in the CEEMS stack:
+This guide provides step-by-step instructions for deploying the CEEMS stack.
+The stack consists of two main components:

-- [CEEMS Exporter](../components/ceems-exporter.md) that must be installed on all the compute nodes.
+- [CEEMS Exporter](../components/ceems-exporter.md): Installed on all compute nodes to collect metrics
-- [CEEMS API Server](../components/ceems-api-server.md) that must be installed on a service node.
+- [CEEMS API Server](../components/ceems-api-server.md): Installed on a service node to store and manage job/VM data

-Optionally, a third component [CEEMS LB](../components/ceems-lb.md) can be installed on the same service node as CEEMS API server to enforce access control on metrics.
+Optionally, you can install [CEEMS LB](../components/ceems-lb.md) on the service node to enforce access control on metrics.

 ## Prerequisites

-Before starting installation, ensure that the resource managers (SLURM/Openstack) have necessary [configuration](../configuration/resource-managers.md) to work along with CEEMS exporter and API server.
+Before installation, ensure your resource managers (SLURM/OpenStack) are properly [configured](../configuration/resource-managers.md) to work with CEEMS components.

-### Compute nodes
+### Compute Nodes Requirements

-There are no special requirements for CEEMS exporter to work on compute nodes.
-Although the exporter is not extensively tested on different OS distros/architectures, it should work on all the major distros supported by SLURM/Openstack.
-The exporter is very light and when all the [available collectors](../configuration/ceems-exporter.md#collectors) are enabled on the exporter, it will have a maximum consumption of memory around 150 MB and takes a CPU time of around 0.05 seconds per scrape request.
+There are no special requirements for the CEEMS exporter to work on compute nodes.
+Although the exporter is not extensively tested on different OS distributions/architectures, it should work on all major distributions supported by SLURM/OpenStack.
+The exporter is very lightweight, and when all the [available collectors](../configuration/ceems-exporter.md#collectors) are enabled, it will have a maximum memory consumption of around 150 MB and take a CPU time of around 0.05 seconds per scrape request.

 If the compute nodes have NVIDIA GPUs, [NVIDIA DCGM](https://docs.nvidia.com/datacenter/dcgm/latest/index.html) and [NVIDIA DCGM Exporter](https://github.com/NVIDIA/dcgm-exporter/) must be installed on the compute nodes.
-Installation instructions of those packages can be found in their corresponding docs.
+Installation instructions for these packages can be found in their corresponding documentation.

-Similarly, if the compute nodes have AMD GPUs, [AMD SMI Exporter](https://www.amd.com/en/developer/e-sms/amdsmi-library.html) must be installed on the compute nodes to get power consumption and performance metrics of GPUs.
+Similarly, if the compute nodes have AMD GPUs, the [AMD SMI Exporter](https://www.amd.com/en/developer/e-sms/amdsmi-library.html) must be installed on the compute nodes to get power consumption and performance metrics of GPUs.

-Finally, for the SLURM or k8s clusters, if the continuous profiling of the jobs/pods is required, [Grafana Alloy](https://grafana.com/docs/alloy/latest/) must be installed on the compute nodes.
+Finally, for SLURM or k8s clusters, if continuous profiling of the jobs/pods is required, [Grafana Alloy](https://grafana.com/docs/alloy/latest/) must be installed on the compute nodes.

-### Service node
+### Service Node

-Different services must be deployed for the CEEMS.
-They can all be deployed on the same service node or different nodes.
-Installing them on a same machine will help to manage the services easily and reduce the attack surface as all services can be bound to localhost.
-The list of required services are:
+Different services must be deployed for CEEMS.
+They can all be deployed on the same service node or on different nodes.
+Installing them on the same machine will help to manage the services easily and reduce the attack surface, as all services can be bound to localhost.
+The list of required services is:

-- Prometheus (compulsory): To scrape metrics from exporters running on compute nodes
+- Prometheus (required): To scrape metrics from exporters running on compute nodes
-- CEEMS API server (compulsory): To store the jobs/VMs data in a standardized DB
+- CEEMS API server (required): To store the jobs/VMs data in a standardized database
-- Grafana (compulsory): To construct dashboards to expose metrics for operators and endusers.
+- Grafana (required): To construct dashboards to expose metrics for operators and end users
 - CEEMS LB (optional): To enforce access control to the Prometheus metrics
 - Pyroscope (optional): When continuous profiling of SLURM jobs/k8s pods is needed

 :::note[NOTE]

-The present guide assumes that Prometheus, Pyroscope (if needed) and Grafana are already installed and configured on the service node.
-Installation instructions of each component can be consulted from their respective documentation and hence, they are omitted here.
+The present guide assumes that Prometheus, Pyroscope (if needed), and Grafana are already installed and configured on the service node.
+Installation instructions for each component can be found in their respective documentation and hence, they are omitted here.

 :::